madbomb122/BlackViperScript/README.md

 # Advanced_Usage
 Use one of the following Methods you can
-1. Run script or bat file with one (or more) of the switches below
+1. Run script file with one (or more) of the switches below
 2. Edit the script (bottom of file) to change the values
 3. Edit the bat file (top of file) to change the values to add the switch